 1,000 year old wood furniture

 Then there’s the Antiques Roadshow, where you occasionally see ancient furniture made of dark oak, sometimes dating right back to the 14th century.
-Take into account that it was made from a very old tree and the wood you’re looking at could easily be a thousand or more years old.
-Just imagine what stories that furniture could tell, and what it has ‘lived through’.
+Bearing in mind that it was made from a very old tree, the wood you’re looking at could easily be a thousand or more years old – just imagine what it has lived through, the stories it could tell…

 70 year old garden sheds and 90 year old garden swings

 Passmores have been building garden sheds for more than a century.
 To mark their 100th anniversary they decided to find the oldest Passmore shed still in use.
 They found it in Chatham, where it had provided gardening pleasure since 1939 and was still going strong.
 And, last but not least, in summer 2013 the Daily Mail reported on Britain’s oldest garden swing, still in full working order in a Kettering garden after 90 years, complete with the original wooden seat.
 If your wood garden furniture lasts that long you’ll be onto a winner.

 How to keep your wooden garden furniture in the best condition